Delbem-Research-and-Innovation/monorepo/subsystem/website/README.md

   - Talk to project manager to get the keys.

+- Create Google credentials file `google-credentials.json`.
+This file is used to access Google Sheets API.

 - Build the image by running `pnpm run build:website-image` on root.

 - Turn on VPN `clic4aiL`.